Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lesson4.md

 ```

 - Now Forge knows to equivalate these.
 Let's try to compile now by calling `forge compile` or `forge build`.

+## **Awesome!
+Everything complies.**
+- `Fixing dependencies` in projects is one of the most `undesirable` things in smart contracts `development/audit`.
+Take it slow, make sure you select the proper GitHub repository path, make sure your `remappings` are solid and they match your imports and everything will be fine!